mindymallory/PriceAnalysis/docs/04-FuturesConctractsandHedging.md

 | Expiration             | March | May | July | September | December |

 If the mill buys wheat at the first of every month, they will have to use the nearest contract month to hedge price.
 For example, to hedge a purchase of wheat on February 1st, the mill will have to use the March futures expiration, because there is no February contract and the March contract is the closest expiration.
 Then suppose on December 1st 2015 the mill wants to lock in its wheat purchase price (aside from basis risk) for the first six months of 2016.
 Then, for example, it will have to hedge January, February, and March wheat purchases with the March futures contract.
 Since they buy 50,000 bushels per month, which is equivalent to 10 contracts per month, they will need to buy 60 contracts of wheat on Dec 1, 2015 to hedge January through July purchases.
 Hedges should be lifted simultaneously with activity in the cash market.
 For example, on January 1st, 2016 the mill will purchase 50,000 bushels to process for the month of January in the cash market.
 Then they should lift their hedge on 10 contracts, or sell 10 contracts also on January first.
 This means after January 1st, the mill is still holding 20 bought futures contracts (they are 'long' 20 contracts) which keeps February and March's purchases hedged.
 The table below details the mills activities in the spot market and futures market throughout the year.
-It takes real data from 2016, and assumes that the basis is fixed at -\$0.25 under the nearby futures contract, meaning the spot price column is always \$0.25 cents less than the next to expire futures contract.
+It takes real data from 2016, and assumes that the basis is fixed at -\0.25 cents under the nearby futures contract, meaning the spot price column is always \0.25 cents less than the next to expire futures contract.

 |Dates |Action|Long |Net Price Paid|Spot| Mar Fut| May Fut | Jul Futs |
 |:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|